skhayrulin/python_course/task_en.md

 # key could be any hashable object

 ```
 1. Genrate map for storing phonebook, by name you should findd phone number.
-Write function for chacking if number for particular name is exist in phonebook.
+Write function for checking if number for particular name is exist in phonebook.